Inventory Visibility and Reporting for Distributors

 EDI 846 and Sharing Visibility with Retailers

 Many retailers want inventory advice (or responses to inventory inquiry) in a standard format.
 That’s EDI 846.
+Our EDI 846 guide covers the full segment structure.
 When you send 846:

 - You’re giving the retailer a snapshot of your availability (by their required product IDs and, if required, by location).